shieldgenerator7/DwarfTowerScripts/Docs/Dwarf Tower Characters.md

 # Sigil Carver

-I wrote about her in an earlier document.
 She’s the one who wrote the permanent sigils on the caravan.
 But in game, she only has time for temporary sigils in the dirt.

 LMB – Standard Shot